mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Guidance System: Guidance Systems are only available for weapons capable of launching missiles.
-Without one, a missile launcher can only use 'dumb' unguided muni- tions.
+Without one, a missile launcher can only use 'dumb' unguided muni-tions.
 A Guidance System interacts with the missile's onboard electronics if they are present – it cannot guide a 'dumb' weapon but can certainly launch one.
-A Guid- ance System adds 50% to the cost of the launcher.
+A Guid-ance System adds 50% to the cost of the launcher.

 High Capacity: A High Capacity weapon is typically wider to allow more ammunition to be carried in a magazine without it projecting any more than a standard one.
-This makes magazines incompatible with non-High Capac- ity weapons even if they use the same calibre of am- munition.
+This makes magazines incompatible with non-High Capac-ity weapons even if they use the same calibre of am-munition.
 High Capacity adds 20% to cost and 10% to weight, and increases base ammunition capacity by 20%.
 For a standard handgun this means base capacity is now 12.
 Actual capacity can be set at up to 150%